-BUT…for the vast majority of people, that is simply not possible and can lead to demonizing of foods that can be a perfectly healthy part of a diverse and varied diet.
+BUT…for the vast majority of people, that is simply not possible in the reality of how we eat and feed our families.
+And it can lead to demonizing of foods that can be a perfectly healthy part of a diverse and varied diet.

 Is my toddler eating too much sugar?

-Sugar has gotten a really, really bad wrap and I think many of us are confused about what we really need to pay attention to with sugars.
+Sugar has gotten a really, really bad wrap and I think many of us are confused about what we really need to pay attention to when considering it’s place in our diet.
 And since added sugars are in almost everything that comes in a package or a box—and hardly anyone has time to scratch cook everything our families eat—I wanted to share some advice for how to think through the recommendation without making yourself (or your family) crazy.

-Because attempting to count grams of sugar is really, really difficult in real life and can lead to a slippery slope of disordered eating.
+Because attempting to count grams of sugar is really, really difficult in real life and may lead to a slippery slope of disordered eating.

 Yes, it is important to help the kids learn to like foods that are not artificially made to be sweeter.
 But it I believe it’s possible to do that without needing to turn into the sugar police.
 Hear me out.